Steve Schubart, Founder-Owner

 Raising and caring for large animals is in my blood

 My education and work in California inspired me to start my own cattle company.
 After completing my 2013 semester in California, I drove home to enroll for the spring 2014 semester at Vermont Tech to receive a Bachelor of Science in Diversified Agriculture and a Degree in Dairy Herd Management.
 Upon graduating in 2016, I founded Grass Cattle Company LLC on leased land in Shoreham, Vermont with 30 head of cattle.
 I raised cattle there for two seasons with the help of good friends.
-In 2018, I started leasing a 160 acre ranch along The Mud Hollow Brook in Charlotte, Vermont and in the spring of 2019, I bought it.
+In 2018, I started leasing a 160 acre farm along The Mud Hollow Brook in Charlotte, Vermont.
+In spring 2019, I convinced the local bank to give me a loan as a first generation farmer to buy the farm, and it’s been crazy and fun and crazy-fun ever since!

 P1000850 2.JPG